 Other projects are those that do not fall into the above two categories.
 Funding for these projects is awarded based on the discretion of the funding committee, and should fall in line with past funding given to similar projects.

 The committee uses the following guidelines when awarding funding:

 - Funding should be appropriate for the number of UBC Engineering students benefitting from this professional development experience.

 - Funding shall not exceed the lesser of 50% of the project’s budget or $10,000.

 - Download the “PAF PROJECT APPLICATION“.

 - Complete the document.

 - Fill out the online form below and attach the aforementioned document.

 - Click “Submit” and check your email inbox for a confirmation email.

-Applications for Projects are now closed, but will open again September 2018.
+Applications for Projects are open until September 21, 2018.